kb5991/film-quiz/README.md

 ## Credits

 ### Code Used
-To assist with the code writing and game functions of this website, I used the following tutorial:
+For the code writing and game functions of this website, I used the following tutorial:
 - [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY)

 ### Images